Food Polka

 July 3, 2017 by Food Polka

-Happy 4th Everybody!
+Happy 4th, Everybody!
 Enjoy America responsibly!
 It’s a very special place in the world!
+Are you in need of a Food, Beverage + Restaurant Branding + Advertising Expert or Content Producer?
+GET in TOUCH 📞

 Categories: American Cuisine, Animation, creative direction, creative direction, culinary inspiration, Culinary Writing, Dinner, food advertising, food agency, Food Art, Marta Fowlie, Meat, Snack, Uncategorized • Tags: advertising, america, bbq, california, creative food stylist los angeles, food, food photographer los angeles, food styling los angeles, food stylist los angeles, grill, holiday, independenceday, photography, sausage, starsandstripes